 The programme provides malaria testing, malaria treatment and malaria tracking services.
 Malaria posts for diagnosis and treatment are set up in targeted communities and outreach activities are done for the high prevalence communities.
 To generate demand for the posts the programme conducts door-to-door campaigns in the communities performed by trained community health workers and hold monthly malaria testing days.

-Working towards achieving the Sustainable Development Goal 4, Inclusive and Equitable Quality Education and Life-Long Learning, our education programmes create a space for students of all ages, supporting children's education for those that are marginalised and living in difficult conditions.
-We work to empower girls and women, encouraging more girls to stay in education and see the possibilities ahead of them.
+Working towards achieving the Sustainable Development Goal 4, Inclusive and Equitable Quality Education and Life-Long Learning, our education programmes create a space for students of all ages, supporting children’s education for the marginalised and those living in difficult circumstances.

-Accountability is central to the international discourse on education.
-Our education programmes are intertwined with the economic, social and cultural reality of each country and are integrated in the legal and performance-driven set-up of education today.
-Our first approach to accountability is social and professional; being accountable to the students and parents, the communities we serve, and combining our efforts with the education authorities, teachers and educators in the professional education community.
+Accountability is central to education.
+Our education programmes are intertwined with the specific economic, social and cultural contexts of each country, and are integrated into the legal and performance-driven set-up of education today.

 Since 1993, Humana People to People has been on the forefront of training committed teachers for the public primary schools.
 More than 42,000 teachers have been trained in Mozambique, Angola, Malawi, Guinea Bissau, Zambia, Democratic Republic of the Congo and India.

 The teacher training colleges have programmes spanning from one to three years, and all except India are boarding schools.
 Central to the training is giving students a zest for life and learning and how to manage and convey curriculum, knowing each and every student, engaging with parents and colleagues, and adapting the teaching to their students' needs and the conditions of the school and community.